 Becoming a certificated paralegal is also allowed under Rule 20-115.
 Certificated paralegals have received a certificate of completion from a paralegal studies certificate program that accepts students without a bachelor’s degree.
 This type of certificate program can vary widely in its rigor.
 To qualify to meet Rule 20-115, the certificate program must meet ABA requirements, such as a minimum of 60 semester hours of coursework, including 18 semester hours of general education and 18 semester hours of legal education.

 National certification, through which paralegals become certified paralegals, is another path to becoming a paralegal under New Mexico’s Rule 20-115.
 National certification exams are offered by three national professional paralegal associations.
 To be eligible to sit for a certification exam, paralegals must meet requirements for education, work experience or a combination of the two.
-Requirements for the national exams differ between the three national paralegal organizations and can be found here.
+Requirements for the national exams differ between the three national paralegal organizations.

 Currently there are four exams from which to choose: